Thursday, January 31, 2019

 The English language abounds with synonyms.
 “But a synonym is a synonym,” you say.
 “What difference does it make which one you use?”
 It can make a huge difference.
 Take, for example, the word, cry.
 As a noun, its synonyms include call, shout, exclamation, yell, scream, shriek, yelp, bellow, and holler.
 As a verb, it can mean weep, sob, blubber, snivel, whimper, bawl, howl, wail, and shed tears.

 In my novel, The Dark Room, I use the verb, weep, for Stella’s response to being arrested after she thinks her life has finally turned around.
-She escapes her husband’s constant abuse and now her granddaughter is safe.
+She escapes her husband’s constant abuse and now she and her granddaughter are safe.
 To me, the word, weep, perfectly represents Stella’s crying.
 I imagine her sitting alone in a jail cell, feeling defeated and hopeless.
 I see her motionless, almost paralyzed, staring into space and crying silent tears.
 She doesn’t scream, yelp, or bellow.
 Weeping fulfills the image that I intend for that scene.
 It is my perception of how Stella would react in her situation.

 I select a different synonym for cry in my novel, I Want to Go Home.
 The little boys, Pete and Joey, endure several days of homelessness, first living in

 their car in the dead of winter, then trying to sleep on the hard floor at Union Station.
 When their panicked sister, Abby, awakens them from a sound sleep in the middle of the night and ushers them outside to face the frigid darkness, they simply can’t take any more.
 I could have chosen for them to shriek or yelp or bellow, but my perception of their response is a mouth-open wail.
-No silent weeping or whimpering depicts their response accurately.
+No silent weeping or whimpering depicts the degree of their response.
 They are exhausted, resentful, and angry at the world.
 Even the word, sob, is not a strong enough synonym for their condition.
 They must wail.

 Words are the raw material authors use to paint mental pictures.
 Words set the stage for our stories and construct scenes that we hope will come alive in our readers’ minds.
 Words invoke moods and describe our characters’ personalities.
 But as carefully as we select our words, the risk exists that our readers’ perception will differ from our own.